browserify/browserify-handbook/readme.markdown

 Running a command to recompile your bundle every time can be slow and tedious.
 Luckily there are many tools to solve this problem.

+Some of these tools support live-reloading to various degrees and others have a more traditional manual refresh cycle.

 ### [watchify](https://npmjs.org/package/watchify)

 You can use `watchify` interchangeably with `browserify` but instead of writing